This article is part of a series. Just hit our Guide to Black Canary character profiles for all the information.

 Shockwave rider (This era ends)

 The whistle “whammy” attack in a story set in 1970 seemed to be Sonic Beam: 09, Minor Marginal.
-But it’s a retcon from the distant, fantastic future of 1976 — when the idea of the “Canary cry” was taking shape.
+But it was a retcon from the distant, fantastic future of 1976.
+At which point the idea of the “Canary cry” was taking shape.

 In the last issue of this writeup (JLoA Vol. 1 #132), she demonstrates a cry :